 Mitch Matthews: I love it.
 I love it.
 Man, there’s just so many great stories.
 That’s just one of the other examples of it.
 The book is called WTF.
 You guys need to read it.
 Willing to Fail: How Failure Can Be Your Key to Success.
 Brian, one last question.
 We always ask for that last … wisdom of the week.
 What’s one last thing you’d share with somebody that’s on the fence?
 They’re all about it.
 They’re feeling it.
 They’re wanting to sit down and do that vision, get that picture in their mind.
 What’s one last piece of advice you might offer them?

-Brian Scudamore: Well, a lot of people think that they don’t have the ability to vision.
+Brian Scudamore: Well, a lot of people think that they don’t have the ability to visualize.
 So Cameron Herold, who I believe you’ve had on your podcast, he was our COO from 2 million to 106.
-Cameron said, oh, I can’t vision.
+Cameron said, oh, I can’t a vision.
 I remember walking him through an exercise where I said, if you could take a vacation anywhere in the world tomorrow, money wasn’t an object, where would you go?
 He starts painting this picture of what it would look like and who’s on the beach with him and what he’s drinking.
 Everybody has the ability to use their imagination.
 You often just need someone to ask you questions.

 Mitch Matthews: I love it.
 Never dream alone, right?

 Brian Scudamore: Absolutely.